Interstate matches in Australian rules football: 1990s: decline and end

-21st century
+One-off matches and revival in the 2020's

 Over the first quarter of the 21st century, there were two once-off representative matches played, each between Victoria and a single composite team representing the rest of Australia and the world under state of origin selection rules.
 The first was the AFL Hall of Fame Tribute Match, held on a May weekend in 2008 as part of that season's celebration of the 150th anniversary of the birth of Australian rules football.
 The second was the State of Origin for Bushfire Relief Match, a benefit match played during the 2020 preseason to raise funds for the recovery after the 2019–20 Australian bushfire season.

-A 2026 AFL Origin match between Western Australia and Victoria State of Origin teams has been scheduled for February 2026 at Optus Stadium, the first match-up between the two sides since 1992.
-The match is branded "AFL Origin" and was organised in partnership with Tourism Western Australia.
+In February 2026, the AFL staged an interstate match between Western Australia and Victoria as the first competitive pre-season match of the AFL season.
+Branded the 2026 AFL Origin, the match was attended by 58,141 spectators at Perth's Optus Stadium.
+Considered a success, it led to a revival of regular state of origin football; and by the end of the year, a start-of-preseason state of origin match had been fixtured for each of the next three years, with matches featuring Western Australia, Victoria and South Australia, and fixtured in Perth and Adelaide.